 Your Name: Date:

 Date of Alleged Incident(s):

 Name of Person(s) you have a complaint against:

 List any witnesses that were present:

 Where did the incident(s) occur?

-Please describe the events or conduct that are the factual detail as possible (i.e. specific statements any verbal statements; what did you do to avoid needed): ; what, if any, physical contact was involved;
+Please describe the events or conduct that are the bactual detail as possible (i.e. specific statements; any verbal statements; what did you do to avoid the needed): what, if any, physical contact was involved;

-I hereby authorize Alpha Public Schools to disc finds necessary in pursuing its investigation.
-I l -

-provided in this complaint is true and correct a and belief.
-I further understand that providing result in disciplinary action up to and including nd complete to the best of my knowledge false information in this regard could
+I hereby authorize Alpha Public Schools to disclo finds necessary in pursuing its investigation.
+I he provided in this complaint is true and correct an and belief.
+I further understand that providing f result in disciplinary action up to and including t reby certify that the information I have download complete to the best of my knowledge alse information in this regard could

 Signature of Complainant Date:

-Signature of Complainant
+Date:

-Print Name
+Print Name Date:

-To be completed by the School:
+Date:

-To be completed by the School: Received by:
+Print Name To be completed by the School: Received by: -